 - Berberine – made from the bitter roots and stems of plants.

-- Magnesium – a mineral so important to nearly every function of the body it’s found in nearly all foods but in varying levels depending on the soils.
+- Magnesium – a mineral so important to nearly every function of the body that it’s found in nearly all foods in varying levels.
 Some of the highest magnesium foods are pumpkin seeds, almonds, spinach, dark chocolate, quinoa, and avocados.

 Like cholesterol, insulin is often perceived as the villain.
 But it’s only when insulin falls out of harmony with your body that problems with health, metabolism and weight occur.
-As you improve your health you may be pleasantly surprised by the change in your body shape.
+As you improve insulin resistance, you may be pleasantly surprised by the change in your body shape.

 I work with people who want to support insulin balance, weight loss and metabolism including understanding when fasting is correct for you.

 Schedule a free 20-minute phone consult to learn how we can support your insulin and weight goals.